BernhardClemm/twitter-follow-dates/README.md

 ```
 following_dates(followers)
 ```
 And you will find an dictionnary key called `followed_at_earliest` in each follower dictionnary.

+Feedback welcome!